 Maximum number of events to load in a browser for all open queries.
-When this limit is reached, Devo will begin to remove less relevant events from the browser to make room for the newer or more relevant events.
+When this limit is reached, Devo begins to remove less relevant events from the browser to make room for the newer or more relevant events.

-This works in parallel with the Browser memory threshold, such that Devo will begin to remove events once either of these values are reached.
+This works in parallel with the Browser memory threshold, so that Devo begins to remove events once either of these values are reached.

 Browser memory threshold (MB)

 Maximum amount of browser memory to use including all open queries.
-When this limit is reached, Devo will begin to remove less relevant events from the browser to make room for the newest events.
+When this limit is reached, Devo begins to remove less relevant events from the browser to make room for the newest events.

-This works in parallel with the Event count threshold, such that Devo will begin to remove events once either of these values are reached.
+This works in parallel with the Event count threshold, such that Devo begins to remove events once either of these values are reached.

 |Real-time event flow cutoff|